 Electric vehicles (EVs) are making headway as the automobiles of the future.
 According to Reuters, it is estimated that about 50% of cars on the road will be electric by the year 2050.
-As of now, that percentage is sitting at roughly less than 1%.
 However, electric vehicles have slowly been gaining traction and, as a consequence, so have EV charging stations.
+When it comes to EV charger installation, you can trust Performance’s licensed electricians to perform fast and efficient services, with next-day installation available at no additional fee.

-Residential electric car charging stations must be installed by a licensed electrical contractor like Performance AC.
-We now offer electric car charger installation services, including tesla charger installation, home charging stations, and even Nissa Leaf charging stations.
+Residential electric car charging stations must be installed by a licensed electrical contractor like Performance AC in order to install a new electrical circuit fit for a car charger outlet.
+Our experienced electricians offer electric car charger installation services, including Tesla charger installation, home charging stations, and even Nissa Leaf charging stations.

 Our team of licensed electricians will be able to safely install your electric car charging station for popular makes and electric car models from Tesla to Nissan, Audi, Porsche, and more.

-In addition, you can trust that our team is knowledgeable about a wide range of models and forms of installation.
-From regular car charger outlet to wall charger installation, we can install your car charger in the best way for you and your home.
+In addition, you can trust that our team is knowledgeable about a wide range of models and forms of electric car charger installation.
+From regular car charger outlet to EV wall charger installation, we can install your car charger in the best way for you and your home.

-Electric cars charge at three different levels with three different speeds measured by kilowatts.
+Different Electric car chargers recharge your car at three different levels with three different speeds measured by kilowatts.
 How long to charge an electric car really depends on the type of charging station you have installed.
 Let’s take a look at how your electric vehicle will charge when plugged into each level.

 Level 1 EV Chargers